-Dhaktyla are wonderful sticky little finger pastries that you see in every bakery in Cyprus; they look a bit like tiny Christmas crackers and, unlike many Cypriot pastries, are light and fluffy if made properly.
+This recipe for dhaktyla is relatively easy.
+The pastries are wonderful sticky little fingers that you see in every bakery in Cyprus; they look a bit like tiny Christmas crackers and, unlike many Cypriot pastries, are light and fluffy if made properly.

 DHAKTYLA -sticky little finger pastries (serves a big family or two very greedy people!)